Ketamine & S-Ketamine

 Concierge Psychiatry & Ketamine Therapy Clinic located in Palo Alto, CA

-For some, treating depression requires more than just talk therapy.
-Many residents of Palo Alto, California, San Jose, and the greater Bay Area who experience treatment-resistant depression rely on M. Rameen Ghorieshi, MD, MPH, of Palo Alto Mind Body for advanced treatment options, including ketamine.
+For some, treating depression requires more than just talk therapy or medications.
+Many residents of Palo Alto, California, San Jose, and the greater San Francisco Bay Area who experience treatment-resistant depression rely on the experts at Palo Alto Mind Body for advanced treatment options, including ketamine and S-ketamine.
 If you’d like more information about this medication and how it might help you find lasting relief from depression, reach out online or by phone to book an initial visit.

 What was the initial use of ketamine?